taitulism/Bootstruct/README.md

 ```
 	1. first  - first thing to run in a folder
 	2. verbs  - just a namespace folder to hold your verb handlers
 	3. index  - called on all      HTTP requests      ─┐
+	4. all    - called on all      HTTP requests       │
-	4. get    - called on `GET`    HTTP requests    │
+	5. get    - called on `GET`    HTTP requests       │
-	5. post   - called on `POST`   HTTP requests    ├─ on target folder only
+	6. post   - called on `POST`   HTTP requests       ├─  on target folder only
-	6. put    - called on `PUT`    HTTP requests    │
+	7. put    - called on `PUT`    HTTP requests       │
-	7. delete - called on `DELETE` HTTP requests   ─┘
+	8. delete - called on `DELETE` HTTP requests       │
+	9. noVerb - called on unsupported verbs requests  ─┘
-	8. last   - last thing to run in a folder
+	10. last  - last thing to run in a folder
 ```

 _Custom_ named entries (like `foo` or `bar`) become controllers which are URL namespace handlers for requests containing their name (e.g. `/foo` and `/foo/bar`).